-Elizabeth Housing Authority is a Public Housing Agency in Elizabeth, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Elizabeth Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Elizabeth Housing Authority serves Elizabeth.